What is the UK Spouse Visa?

 If your application for a Spouse Visa is successful, your visa will initially be valid for 33 months.
 Before this initial grant of leave expires, you will need to apply to UK Visas and Immigration to extend your stay.
 If your application for further leave to remain as a spouse is successful, you will be granted 30 months further leave to remain.

-After 5 years of living in the UK as a spouse, you may become eligible to apply for indefinite leave to remain which can lead to British citizenship.
+After 5 years of living in the UK, you may become eligible to apply for indefinite leave to remain which can lead to British Citizenship.

 UK Spouse Visa Refusals

-The UK Home Office decision letter will explain whether there is a right of appeal against this refusal.
+If your entry clearance application as a spouse is refused then the Home Office decision letter will explain whether there is a right of appeal against this refusal.

 Spouse Visa Extension